Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 \subsection{Scalability}

-\textbf{Impacts on effectiveness. } First of all, since some design choices might result in performance loss of effectiveness, we report their results of three evaluation metrics on the \santosBench benchmark.
-As shown in Table~\ref{tab:metrics_runtime}, we compare the basic linear scan with another three design choices (above the horizontal line), as well as baselines \sato, \slk, and \single (full experiment results are shown in Appendix C).
-The main takeaway is that HSNW index preserves the effectivenss as much if not better than the LSH index that is widely used in previous studies about table union search, while having tremendous speed improvement.
-This suggests a very promising direction for providing real-time search over massive data lakes.
+\textbf{Impacts on effectiveness. } Since some design choices might result in effectiveness loss, we report their results of three evaluation metrics on the \santosBench benchmark.
+As shown in Table~\ref{tab:metrics_runtime}, we compare \name with a basic linear scan with three other design choices (above the horizontal line), as well as baselines \sato, \slk, and \single (full experiment results are shown in Appendix C).
+The main takeaway is that HSNW preserves the effectiveness as much if not better than the LSH index that is widely used in previous studies, while having tremendous speed improvement.
+This suggests HSNW is a very promising direction for providing real-time search over massive data lakes.

-\textbf{Preprocessing time. } Since \name requires model pre-training and model inference, in addition to possibly indexing, we provide some insights of such overhead by comparing its preprocessing time with existing systems \dtl and \santos that are not based on pre-trained LMs .
+\textbf{Preprocessing time. } Since \name requires model pre-training and model inference, in addition to possibly indexing, we provide some insights of such overhead by comparing its preprocessing time with existing systems \dtl and \santos that are not based on pre-trained LMs.
 The preprocessing time of \name consists of the following parts: pre-training taking 3.1 hours, model inference taking 4.4 min, and indexing taking 10-30 sec.
 Meanwhile, \dtl takes 7.6 hours to create four indexes for each column feature and \santos takes 17 hours to create indexes using a knowledge base and the data lake.
 Thus, pre-training a language model in \name does not incur too much overhead compared to existing systems.